SukkoPera/MechBoard16/README.md

 Since I was tired of having to disconnect both the keyboard and the case LED every time I had to open the machine, I added a connector so that the case LED can be connected to the keyboard board, namely R204, black wire goes to GND.
 You can even replace the built-in LED with an RGB one and set it to your favourite color by picking appropriate values for R204/205/206 (for R/G/B respectively).
 This LED can also be controlled by the software running on the microcontroller, so maybe it could be used for signalling some events.
 Note that the R204 will not do anything if the ATmega32U4 microcontroller is not mounted.

 ### HotKeys
-TBD
+The firmware supports some hotkeys, all triggered by pressing <kbd>CTRL</kbd> + <kbd>C=</kbd> + a third key, as follows:
+- <kbd>F1</kbd>: Turn all LEDs permanently OFF.
+- <kbd>F2</kbd>: Turn all LEDs permanently ON.
+- <kbd>F3</kbd>: Turn all LEDS OFF, but turn ON those corresponding to the keys that are being pressed.
+- <kbd>F4</kbd>: Turn all LEDS ON, but turn OFF those corresponding to the keys that are being pressed.
+- <kbd>1</kbd>: Set startup animation to *Chasing*.
+- <kbd>2</kbd>: Set startup animation to *Scrolling Column*.
+- <kbd>+</kbd>: Increase LED brightness.
+- <kbd>-</kbd>: Decrease LED brightness.

 ## Mainboard Modification
 Unfortunately a stock C16 does not feature any power pins on the keyboard connector, therefore a small modification must be made on the mainboard: just solder a wire on the back of the board as in [this picture](TBD).
 Make sure it doesn't touch the nearby pins.

 Note that this could be made even easier as the large track below the keyboard connector on the board is +5V, but you would need to scrape away some insulation and I like fully reversible mods anyway.

-If you are using a LittleSixteen board, this modification is not necessary since V4.
+If you are using a LittleSixteen board, this modification is not necessary since V4, just short the JP1 solder jumper.

 ## Disclaimer
 **NOTE: I am in no way endorsed by any of the above-mentioned companies, shops or websites.
 I am only suggesting them for practical needs and to save you time.**

+## Thanks
+- MtnBuffalo for designing the original MechBoard64, making it open and being always happy to help.